evolv-ai/asset-manager/README.md

 ### Web

 Drop the following snippet in the head of your webpage(s).
-Preferrably as high as possible.
+Preferably as high as possible.

 *Note: You can find your "environment_id" in the Evolv manager or by contacting support.*